 You’ve all heard of carbon footprints, right?
 Basically, the idea that all the stuff we use/consume that’s made with fossil fuels has a certain carbon emission associated with it.
 The total of all those things is your carbon footprint which we measure over time.

 To cancel out the negative effects of carbon emission, individuals and businesses can purchase carbon offsets.
 An organization calculates the cost of your carbon emission and you pay the monetary equivalent.
 It’s not a perfect solution (this is a long-term solution that does nothing to lessen the immediate impact of your travel), but it can help you feel better and support worthy programs.

-Then, that money is put toward an existing project that’s reducing greenhouse emissions such as saving forests from destruction, funding alternative energy sources, enhancing clean water initiatives, and more.
+After you pay, that money is put toward an existing project that’s reducing greenhouse emissions such as saving forests from destruction, funding alternative energy sources, enhancing clean water initiatives, and more.
 The sites I recommend below will have lots of detailed information about the projects being funded.

 How do I buy good carbon offsets?